Raffle Fundraising for Charity Golf Tournaments

 Our raffle fundraising software offers the most functionality in the marketplace.
 Software features include:

 - Ability to include free merchandise with raffle ticket purchases

 - Fundraising thermometer to track online fundraising progress

-- Live Stream video option (via YouTube Live, Twitch, Facebook Live, or Vimeo) for virtual fundraising events
+- Live Stream video platform for hybrid and virtual fundraising events

 - Sponsor promotion via sponsor logos and links to website and social media